Splendor in the Grass: Production

 Two years before writing the screenplay for the film, Inge wrote Glory in the Flower (1953), a stage play whose title comes from the same line of the Wordsworth poem.
 The play relates the story of two middle-aged, former lovers who meet again briefly at a diner after a long estrangement; they are essentially the same characters as Bud and Deanie, though the names are Bus and Jackie.

 Scenes of Kansas and the Loomis home were shot in the Travis section of Staten Island, New York City.
 Exterior scenes of the high school campus were shot at Horace Mann School in the Bronx.
 The gothic buildings of the North Campus of The City College of New York stand in for Yale University in New Haven.
 The scenes at the waterfall were shot in High Falls, New York, summer home of director Kazan.

 Warren Beatty, while having appeared on television (in particular a recurring role on The Many Loves of Dobie Gillis), made his screen debut in this film.
 He had met Inge the year before while appearing in Inge's play A Loss of Roses on Broadway.

 Inge also made his screen debut in the film, as did Sandy Dennis who appeared in a small role as a classmate of Deanie.
 Marla Adams and Phyllis Diller were others who made their first appearances in this film.
 Diller's role was based on Texas Guinan, a famous actress and restaurateur, who owned the famous 300 Club in New York City in the 20s.

 Reception

-Bosley Crowther of The New York Times called the film a "frank and ferocious social drama that makes the eyes pop and the modest cheek burn"; he had comments on several of the performances: